digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

     .. success(output=0):: val createIouCmd = ledger_api_utils.create(mainPackageId,"Iou","Iou",Map("payer" -> participant1.adminParty,"owner" -> participant1.adminParty,"amount" -> Map("value" -> 100.0, "currency" -> "EUR"),"viewers" -> List()))
     .. success(output=5):: participant1.ledger_api.commands.submit(Seq(participant1.adminParty ), Seq(createIouCmd))

-The vetting of a DAR can be disabled, effectively preventing its use in Daml transactions.
+You can unvet a DAR, effectively preventing its use in Daml transactions.

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.disable(darHash)

 .. note::
-    Disabling of DAR vetting is a supported and safe operation on participants running protocol version 7 and above.
+    Unvetting a DAR is a supported and safe operation on participants running protocol version 7 and above.
     Usage of this operation in production environments is not advised on previous protocol version.

 Any subsequent commands attempting to create or exercise choices on contracts for the referenced package IDs will now be rejected.